wp-plugins/simply-rets/readme.txt

 Simply Rets plugin is as easy as installing it and creating a new page!

-In order to get *your* properties on your site, there are only a couple of things you need: * You must be a current member of an MLS provider.
-This is who we get your properties from (which we'll take care of).  * You must have an active plan with [Simply Rets](http://simplyrets.com).
+In order to get your properties on your site, there are only a couple of things you need:

+* You must be a current member of an MLS provider.
+This is who we get your properties from (which we'll take care of).
+* You must have an active plan with [Simply Rets](http://simplyrets.com).
 We offer a wide variety of plans to accommodate most situations.
 Visit our website for me details on pricing and how to get started.

-The Simply Rets plugin generates accurate and correct HTML and does *not* use i-frames or ever take your visitors away from your site - which we've learned is essential for materializing online leads.
+The Simply Rets plugin generates accurate and correct HTML and does *not* use iframes or ever take your visitors away from your site - which we've learned is essential for materializing online leads.
 The power is put back in your hands by giving you full control of which of your listings to show, and on which pages.

 The plugin also provides you extensions on many standard Wordpress features:

 * A custom 'Rets Listings' page type for creating pages with listing results.
 * Sidebar and footer widgets for Featured Listings, Search, etc.
 * Plenty of short-codes for splicing your listings into any page or post.